nopnop2002/esp-idf-parallel-tft/README.md

 When using GPIO Parallel Interface or REGISTER Parallel Interface, you can enable 4-line resistance touch screen using menuconfig.

-ESP-IDF cannot simultaneous both digital output and analog input using a single gpio.
+ESP-IDF cannot do both digital output and analog input simultaneously using a single gpio.
-Two GPIOs are required for simultaneous digital output and analog input.
+Hence two GPIOs are required for simultaneous digital output and analog input.
 (X-) and ESP32 are connected with two wires.
 (Y+) and ESP32 are connected with two wires.